-Law Decree no. 23 of 8 April 2020 (Liquidity Decree) – as converted by Law no. 40 of 5 June 2020, published in Official Gazette no. 143 of 6 June 2020, introduced the following main changes relating to the operations of the Guarantee Fund, which will remain in force, following the extension established by Budget Law 2021, until 30 June 2021:
+Decree Law no. 23 of 8 April 2020 (Liquidity Decree) – as converted by Law no. 40 of 5 June 2020, published in the Official Gazette no. 143 of 6 June 2020, – introduced the following main novelties related to the Guarantee Fund operations, to remain in force, following the extension established by Budget Law 2021, until 30 June 2021:

 - Free Guarantee;

 - Maximum guaranteed amount per company raised to 5 million Euro;